okebai/Scoop/README.md

 The

 ### Web client
-The Web clients main responsibility is assisting visitor with connecting to any servers and presenting the data sent by the** servers.**
+The Web clients main responsibility is assisting visitor with connecting to any servers and presenting the data sent by the servers.
 The Web client is built upon MVC.

+## Setup
+_Coming soon._

 ## Why?
 This project aims to satisfy 2 things: